West Village, Dallas

 M-Line Trolley Car #122 on Cole Avenue.

 The West Village District is a walkable urban village in the Uptown area of Dallas, Texas.
-West Village is located at the northern edge of Uptown along McKinney Avenue and is bordered by Lemmon Avenue, Cole Avenue, Haskell Drive and Central Expressway.
+West Village is located at the northern edge of Uptown along McKinney Avenue and is bordered by Lemmon Avenue, Cole Avenue, Blackburn Street and Central Expressway.

-West Village proper has 88 retail, restaurant and entertainment tenants within 244000 sqft and contains approximately 3,600 residential units.
+West Village proper has 88 retail, restaurant and entertainment tenants within 244000 sqft and contains approximately 4,500 residential units.
 It also contains a 240000 sqft office building that previously served as the headquarters of The Richards Group.

 History

 West Village, opened in 2001, was built on an undeveloped assembly that was cleared in the 1980s for a large, master-planned urban community to be known as CityPlace.
 West Village was developed by Urban Partners, Henry S. Miller Interests, Phoenix Property Company, and The CityPlace Company.

 The original development, designed by Washington architect David M. Schwarz, is a mixed-use development with the retail portion managed by Urban Partners and the residential component managed by CIM.
-The name West Village is completely an attempt to link the development to the urban neighborhood in New York City.
-Over subsequent years, the development has continued to stimulate further development as thousands of urban apartment homes have been constructed in the immediate vicinity.
+West Village has continues to stimulate development attracting tens of thousands of residents living in urban apartment homes.